-Independent testing by TECSI Solar confirms the superior strength of Origami steel module frame protects the solar active components better than conventional aluminum frames
+Independent testing confirms the superior strength of Origami steel module frame protects the solar active components better than conventional aluminum frames

-Using TECSI, a world-class testing and engineering firm, we put our Gen 1 frames through their paces.
-We put our steel frames onto laminates, and used aluminum-framed laminates from the same supplier for side-by-side comparison tests.
+Using TECSI, an independent, third-party engineering firm, we put our Gen 1 frames through their paces.
+We assembled our steel frames onto laminates, and used aluminum-framed laminates from the same supplier for side-by-side comparison tests.
 The results exceeded our expectations.
 Please download the TECSI Executive Summary to see the results summarized.
 We’ve highlighted two key results below that tell a terrific story, especially when you consider that we tested a 35mm tall steel frame against a 40mm tall aluminum frame.

 The Origami steel frame (dark blue line) remains stable and relatively flat even as loading pressures become extreme.